-However, there are still a wide range of affordable and extremely versatile fish finders under 300 that do include built in GPS and preloaded chart features.
-Some lesser known brands such as Vinterior and Vexilar can offer standard GPS with less accuracy than better known brands such as Garmin and Lowrance.
+However, there is still a wide range of affordable and extremely versatile fish finders under 300 that do include built-in GPS and preloaded chart features.
+Some lesser-known brands such as Vinterior and Vexilar can offer standard GPS with less accuracy than better-known brands such as Garmin and Lowrance.

-The quality and reliable nature of fish finding technology has improved by leaps and bounds over the past several years.
-Compared to some of the earlier fish finding options, today’s selection is vastly improved.
+The quality and reliable nature of fish-finding technology have improved by leaps and bounds over the past several years.
+Compared to some of the earlier fish-finding options, today’s selection is vastly improved.